cartigli/vault/xsorted()/III SQL/III Relational Schema.md

 [ Primary Key ]
 Purchase-No is unique, it will not repeat ever
-	this is a Primary Key - single column unique identifiers of this table
+	This is a Primary Key - single column
-			they also cannot contain Null values at any point within a Primary Key
+		Unique identifiers of this table

-To make a relational schema, we make a rectangle with a title over the top, and
+			They also cannot contain Null values at any point within a Primary Key

-	Always Underline the first value, which is always the Primary Key of this table$$\overset{\text{Sales}}{\begin{array} {|l|}
+To make a relational schema, we make a rectangle with a title over the top, and underline the first value, which is always the Primary Key of the table:$$\overset{\text{Sales}}{\begin{array} {|l|}
 \hline
 \underline{\text{purchase-no}}\\
 \text{date-of-purchase} \\